alexbeletsky/backbone-express-spa/README.md

 This project is complete and minimal setup for building single page applications running on ``Express.js`` framework as back-end and ``Backbone.js`` as front-end.

-SPA itself is quite simple concept, but it requires some infrascture to have in place, before build up new application.
+SPA itself is rather simple concept, but it requires some infrascture to have in place, before build up new application.
 This project already includes this infrastructure.

 ## Express.js